-Updated information is provided to all directors on an ongoing basis.
+Updated information is available to all directors on an ongoing basis.
 In addition, the Company encourages directors to meet with senior management and to visit our operations and plant locations.

 The Board recognizes the importance of ongoing education for directors.
 The Company's Corporate Governance Principles state that directors are encouraged to attend seminars, conferences and other continuing education programs to help ensure that they stay current on relevant issues such as corporate governance, financial and accounting practices and corporate ethics.
 The Company and all of our directors are members of the Institute of Corporate Directors ("ICD") and the Company pays the cost of this membership.
 A number of our directors have attended courses and programs offered by ICD.
 The Company also encourages directors to attend other appropriate continuing education programs and the Company contributes to the cost of attending such programs.
 As well, written materials likely to be of interest to directors that have been published in periodicals, newspapers or by legal or accounting firms are routinely forwarded to directors or included in a "supplemental reading" section in Board and Committee meeting materials.
 Furthermore, the Company also believes that serving on other corporate and not-for-profit boards is a valuable source for ongoing education.
 The Corporate Governance Committee is responsible for overseeing the director education program and, based on feedback from all directors, the program focuses primarily on providing the directors with more in-depth information about key aspects of our business, including the material risks and opportunities facing the Company.
 Directors provide input into the agenda for the education program and management schedules presentations and seminars covering these areas, some of which are presented by management and others by external consultants or experts.

-The Board and its Committees received a number of presentations in 2013 focused on deepening the Board's knowledge of the business, the industry and the key risks and opportunities facing the Company.
-Presentation topics included country updates on Egypt and Trinidad & Tobago, green methanol technologies, an overview of the coal industry and its implications for methanol, and the Company's marketing and logistics product stewardship program.
+The Board and its Committees received a number of presentations in 2014 focused on deepening the Board's knowledge of the business, the industry and the key risks and opportunities facing the Company.
+Presentation topics included gas to liquids technology, the Chinese methanol market, US regulatory issues impacting the Company, emissions management issues, energy trends and Master Limited Partnership structures.
+The Board also received a comprehensive report on our corporate crisis management plan and communications plans.

 In addition, Board meetings are periodically held at a location where the Company has methanol production operations or significant commercial activities.
-In November 2013, the Board met in Medicine Hat, Alberta where the Company has a production facility.
-This site visit gave directors an opportunity to receive various presentations focused on the Medicine Hat facility, including potential future projects, environmental regulations and the local community.
-The visit also gave directors an extended opportunity to interact with employees, business associates and government officials as well as tour the methanol production facility.
-The Board also conducts an annual one-day strategy session that provides detailed information on the business environment and trends affecting the Company.
-In 2013, all directors attended all internal Board education sessions.
+In November 2014, the Board met in New Plymouth, New Zealand where the Company has its Motunui and Waitara Valley facilities.
+This site visit gave directors an opportunity to receive various presentations focused on these facilities.
+Presentations covered the New Zealand oil and gas sector as well as both community and plant issues in New Plymouth.
+The visit also gave directors an extended opportunity to interact with employees, business associates, government officials and community members as well as tour the methanol production facilities.
+In 2014, all directors attended all internal Board education sessions.